kataru-lang/kataru-lang.github.io/docs/concepts/logic.md

   - Command1: []
 ```

-### Character-specific commands
+### character commands
-To call the same command on multiple different instances, utilize character-specific commands.
+To call the same command on multiple different instances, utilize character commands.
 For example, if we have a `TurnOffLight` command and multiple lights we want to call this on, we could do the following:

 ```yaml
 ---